JUkhan/reactive-zaitun/README.md

 });

 ```
-## Component life cycle

 What's happen when we call the bootstrap method - passing `Counter` as a main component ?

 Ans: Zaitun first call the `init` function of `Counter` componet with 3 params(dispatch, routeParams, router).
 Please keep going on - ignore the params for this time being.

 Then the `view` function should be called with a single param.
 The param's type is `object` and it has three props`{model, dispatch, router}`.
 Here `model` is exactly what came from calling `init` function:`{count:0}`.
-When the `view` function return - it should be rendered into the browser and waiting for whether any `action` is being dispatched.
+When the `view` function return - it should be rendered into the browser and waiting for whether any `action` is being dispatch.

 If you click on the `+` button, it calls the `dispatch` function with `action` param: `dispatch({type:INCREMENT})`.
 After calling `dispatch` the `update` function should be called with 2 params `model` and `action`.The `action` param should be exactly what you passed into the `dispatch:{type:INCREMENT}` function and the model should be `{count:0}`, Now the `update` function will return a brand new model:`{count:1}`.

-After that the `view` function should called whth the updated `model:{count:1}` and the component should be re-render
+After that the `view` function should be called with the updated `model:{count:1}` and the component should be re-render

+We can explain this in a short way like bellow:

 ### click on the `+` button: